Honors Project - Open Access

 The economic vitality of the commercial corridors in Minneapolis and St. Paul is imperative to the well-being of inner-city neighborhoods.
 In order to assist community groups with redevelopment along the corridors, this publication identifies commercial revitalization using a Geographic Information Systems (GIS) model.
 One commercial corridor that was found to be experiencing greater success than was predicted by the GIS model is the section of Nicollet Avenue known as Eat Street.
 The history of Eat Street highlights several strategies that can assist community groups with their redevelopment efforts.

 Singh, Paul, "Unrecognized Potential along Twin Cities Commercial Corridors" (2005).
-Honors Projects.
+Geography Honors Projects.
 Paper 1.

 © Copyright is owned by author of this document